- As of August 2020 -

 What is the Career Intermission Program?

 The CIP isn’t new, but it is under-marketed and so often stays unknown.
 In 2009, Congress approved the Career Intermission Pilot Program (CIPP) to increase retention rates by allowing service members to step away from active duty for a brief time to pursue other personal or professional goals.
-However, it wasn’t offered in all branches of the military until 2014, when the Army became the last branch to offer CIP to service members.
-Even today, many service members don’t take advantage of CIP, fearing repercussions to their careers.
+However, it wasn’t offered in all branches of the military until 2014, when the Army and Air Force became the last services to offer CIP to their members.
+The good news is that the 2019 NDAA authorized CIP as a permanent program.

 Under the program, approved service members that have applied are able to take at least one year off of Active Duty, but no more than three years.
 At the end of the intermission, members return to Active Duty with no penalties in rank.
 However, the member will owe two months of Active Duty service for every one month of CIP time (2-1 owe back).